 The institute has achieved a series of major research progresses in protein sciences, brain and cognitive sciences, infection and immunity, nucleic acid biology, protein and peptide drugs among others.
-It has two national key laboratories: the National Laboratory of Biomacromolecules (NLB) and the State Key Laboratory of Brain & Cognitive Sciences (SKLBC); two key laboratories of CAS: Chinese Academy of Sciences Key Laboratory of Infection and Immunity (CASKLII) and Chinese Academy of Sciences Key Laboratory of of RNA Biology (CASKLRNAB); Laboratory of Protein and Peptide Drugs (LPPD) and Laboratory of Interdisciplinary Research (LIR), as well as the "Beijing Biomacromolecules Drug Conversion Engineering Technology Center" and "Beijing Biomedical Molecular Detection Engineering Technology Research Center" .
+It has two national key laboratories: the National Laboratory of Biomacromolecules and the State Key Laboratory of Brain & Cognitive Sciences; two key laboratories of CAS: Chinese Academy of Sciences Key Laboratory of Infection and Immunity and Chinese Academy of Sciences Key Laboratory of RNA Biology; Laboratory of Protein and Peptide Drugs (LPPD) and Laboratory of Interdisciplinary Research (LIR); and the Beijing Engineering and Technology Research Center for Biomacromolecule Drug Transformation and the CAS Engineering Laboratory for Nanozyme, based on the LPPD, as well as the Beijing Engineering Technology Research Center for Biomedical Molecular Detection, based on the LIR.

 Relying on the institute, the Core Facility for Protein Research, Chinese Academy of Sciences and the Beijing MRI Center for Brain Research help provide a complete public technical support for scientific research.
 At the same time, they carry out experimental methodology and experimental technology innovation research, and are open to the public.

 The institute is a unit authorized by the Academic Degrees Committee of the State Council for granting doctoral and master's degrees, a pilot unit for self-addition of doctoral tutors and a key training base for doctoral students of the Chinese Academy of Sciences.
 The Institute currently has three first-level disciplines of biology, psychology and basic medicine.
-There are 8 masters and doctoral training sites each for the second-level disciplines: Biochemistry and Molecular Biology, Biophysics, Cognitive Neuroscience, Neurobiology, Cell Biology, Bioinformatics, Immunology, and Regenerative Medicine; and one bioengineering major.
+There are eight masters and doctors training sites each for the second-level disciplines: Biochemistry and Molecular Biology, Biophysics, Cognitive Neuroscience, Neurobiology, Cell Biology, Bioinformatics, Immunology, and Regenerative Medicine; and one bioengineering major.

 The principles of the institute are: obey the needs of the country, combine theory with practice, and surpass the world's advanced level; the common vision is: explore the mysteries of life and create human happiness; the core values are: innovation, first-class, responsibility, dedication; and the cultural concepts are: harmony, democracy, freedom.